A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Introduction

-However, while humans can effortlessly count objects from various visual categories, current state-of-the-art AI-based methods generally focus on enumerating the instances of a single or small set of known classes.
-Indeed, humans possess an intuitive ability to discern what merits counting when confronted with unfamiliar objects without requiring a reference example or prior comprehension of the object type.
-In essence, this inherent counting ability comprises two primary facets: recognizing what is noteworthy for counting and detecting repetitions of countable elements.
-In contrast, even the very recent general-purpose AI agents and Multi-modal Large Language Models (MLLMs) such as LLaVA~\cite{DBLP:conf/nips/LiuLWL23a}, MiniGPT4~\cite{DBLP:journals/corr/abs-2304-10592}, and mPLUG-owl~\cite{DBLP:journals/corr/abs-2304-14178}, perform poorly on counting objects belonging to open-vocabulary classes~\cite{DBLP:conf/nips/YinWCSLLH0S0SO23}, and most state-of-the-art counting approaches are class-specific, requiring individually trained networks and, consequently, large labeled datasets for each object type~\cite{DBLP:conf/cvpr/RanjanSNH21} (see left part of Fig.~\ref{fig:teaser}).

 Very recently, research about object counting has shifted towards a new trend that aims to consider arbitrary object categories and attempts to alleviate the problem of the annotation burden (see right part of Fig.~\ref{fig:teaser}).
-The first tentative of creating a model able to count any class, i.e., to perform Class-Agnostic Counting (CAC), is represented by the work of Lu and Zisserman that proposed a Generic Matching Network (GMN)~\cite{DBLP:conf/accv/LuXZ18}.
-To achieve this goal, they formulated counting as a matching problem, leveraging the inherent self-similarity property of images, as objects to be counted within an image are typically repeated.
-GMN was pre-trained with tracking video data, and it exploits an adaptation module to adapt it to domains of interest.
-However, the latter adaptation module needs dozens to hundreds of examples and, without adaptation, does not perform well in novel classes.
+The first attempt of creating a model able to count any class, i.e., to perform Class-Agnostic Counting (CAC), \csname rev1\endcsname{was proposed by Lu and Zisserman through the Generic Matching Network (GMN)~\cite{DBLP:conf/accv/LuXZ18}, which formulates counting as a matching task by exploiting image self-similarity---since objects to be counted often repeat within the same image.
+GMN is pre-trained on tracking data and includes an adaptation module for domain transfer.
+However, this module requires dozens to hundreds of examples and performs poorly on novel classes without adaptation.
+The first work to significantly depart from standard class-specific counting was introduced by Ranjan et al.~\cite{DBLP:conf/cvpr/RanjanSNH21}, who introduced a few-shot regression approach to counting.
+In this setting, the inputs are an image and a set of exemplars---bounding boxes around objects of interest from the same image---used as object prototypes.
+At inference time, similar to the few-shot classification paradigm~\cite{DBLP:conf/icml/FinnAL17,DBLP:conf/nips/VinyalsBLKW16}, the objects to be counted belong to unseen categories, making few-shot counting fundamentally different from traditional counting, where training and test classes match.
+Notably, this paradigm does not learn from limited data via domain adaptation~\cite{DBLP:conf/cvpr/WangGL019,DBLP:conf/visapp/CiampiSCGA21} or uncertainty modeling~\cite{DBLP:conf/aaai/OhOR20}, but instead uses supervised data to train a class-agnostic model applicable to novel categories---making it data-efficient for unseen classes.}